numpex/proxy-geos-hc/README.md

 spacktivate proxy-geos
 ```

+## Build and test with Presets

+CMake [Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) can be used to lighten the build and test process and to be more flexible on the use of several configurations.
+Below are some command lines to use them.
+This feature will be upgraded later and so the documentation about it.

-configure build and test with default preset
+Configure build and test with default preset
 ```
 cmake --preset default
 cmake --build --preset default